Bachelor of Social Work

 B.S.W. students are offered the opportunity to graduate with honors following the completion of an independent senior research project successfully defended in front of a committee of three faculty members.
-Students interested in earning honors in social work are encouraged to apply to the VCU Honors College.
+Students interested in earning honors in social work are encouraged speak with their student success advisor.
+Students interested in additional university honors opportunities are encouraged to apply to the VCU Honors College.

 Earn your M.S.W.

 B.S.W. degree-holders who have graduated from an accredited program in the past five years have the unique opportunity to apply to the advanced standing track of the M.S.W.
 Program.
 The advanced standing option allows these students interested in pursuing graduate study the opportunity to earn an M.S.W. in only 42 credit hours.
 If accepted into the advanced standing M.S.W. track, students complete their graduate degree over the course of three continuous semesters.
 Students may also apply to the regular standing M.S.W.
 Program.
 For more information, please reach out to the admissions team.

 Ready to learn more?

 I credit the School of Social Work for providing me with guidance in the planning of my future.
 I often refer back to the social work core values taught to me at VCU.
 I try to apply those core values in every significant decision I make in my life.”

 VCU’s B.S.W. and M.S.W. programs are accredited by the Commission on Accreditation of the Council on Social Work Education – the accrediting body for all schools of social work at both the baccalaureate and master’s levels.